jvegar/parkealo/docs/UX_DESIGN_GUIDELINES.md

-# User Experience Design Guidelines - ParkShare Platform
+# User Experience Design Guidelines - Parkealo Platform

 ## Design Philosophy

-The ParkShare platform follows a **user-centered design approach** that prioritizes simplicity, trust, and efficiency.
+The Parkealo platform follows a **user-centered design approach** that prioritizes simplicity, trust, and efficiency.
 Our design philosophy is built on three core principles:

 ### 1. Trust-First Design
 - Build confidence through transparency and verification